 Back in January of 2015, I posted the longest continuous blob of text I had written since college, a review titled 9 months with Codekit 2: A review, which was a meditation on task management in the world of front end development.
 The review was popular enough to be ripped off by a few hack writers on other blogs like yourwebsitefirst.com which managed to use a verbatim copy of my review's final points.
 As the saying goes: Imitation is the highest form of flattery.
-It seems fitting that this now is officially the longest single article I've written.
+It seems fitting that this now is officially the longest single article I've written for my blog.
 I'd like this review to be as accessible to novice coders and beginners as possible but it will inevitably be more technical as the differences between CodeKit 2 and 3 requires such vernacular, vocabulary, terminology, and industry acronyms.
 Readers may want to revisit my previous review for context as I spend more time explaining the usefulness of a task manager and Sass.

 Also, this review may sound like I'm focusing on the negative (isn't that the way of 2016?), this is because CodeKit 3 is a very mature, very stable product and you probably should buy it if you like CodeKit 2 or fancy a GUI for task managing.
 (How's that for a review?
 You can essentially skip the rest of this review if you want.)